 Coastal wetlands purify the water, they are the world's predominant carbon sinks, they contribute to lifestyle, tourism and the economy of coastal communities.
 Wetlands maintain Aboriginal communities’ cultural connection to Country, and they act as a buffer against extreme weather events.

 And yet coastal wetlands in NSW face a barrage of threats, including climate change, unsustainable and inappropriate development, private capture of critical water upstream and a looming drought

 Habitat clearing in NSW is out of control and it’s getting worse.
 Since changes introduced in 2016, habitat clearing rates have tripled, with an area 4x the size of Newcastle lost each year.

 Habitat clearing for agricultural development is now the biggest cause of environmental loss in NSW, with 50 million trees and almost 100,000 hectares lost each year.
 And the laws meant to protect nature aren't working.

-12th September 2023 The Nature Conservation Council of New South Wales (NCC), the state’s leading environmental advocacy organisation, today welcomes the announcement by...Read More
+29th November 2023 The Nature Conservation Council of New South Wales (NCC), the state’s leading environmental advocacy organisation, has today welcomed the passing...Read More